Vizzuality/marxan-cloud/docs/features/role-based-access-control/high-level-design.md

 This `access-control` module will expose a public service, and this is the point of entry that should be used by other services to control access to resources.
 The `access-control` module will also contain the interface that should be implemented the services in the resource-specific modules, which these should implement.

-This interface is called `IAccessControlService` and it is located in `api/apps/api/src/modules/access-control/access-control-service.interface.ts`.

 The following diagram illustrates how access should be controlled across the application:

 ![Access control architecture diagram](./architecture-diagram.png)